zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Minimum: No minimum
 Maximum: 500000000, about 380 years
 No limit: To set no limit on transactions (so that they do not expire), nExpiryHeight should be set to 0.
+Coinbase: nExpiryHeight on coinbase transactions is ignored, and is set to 0 by convention.

 Every time a transaction expires and should be removed from the mempool, so should all its dependent transactions.